- What Is a Project Schedule?

 Keep Stakeholders in the Loop

 Stakeholders are the people with a vested interest in the project.
-They need to know what’s happening, and keeping them informed of your progress is one of your key responsibilities.
+They need to know what’s happening, and keeping them informed of your project progress is one of your key responsibilities.

 Generate reports on project variance, tasks and more with a single click.
 You can quickly filter through results when presenting the report to stakeholders to assist in responding to their questions.